topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 # 1. Introduction
 ---
 This document provides guidelines on using the VCP-G with FreeRTOS.
-It includes configuration instructions and example codes to help you easily develop embedded applications using the VCP-G under the FreeRTOS environment.
+It includes configuration instructions and example codes to help you easily develop embedded applications by using the VCP-G under the FreeRTOS environment.

 Specifically, this document provides guidance on FreeRTOS-based example applications for the VCP-G, including:
 - Digital Out/In